andrewpmartinez/py-eve-chat-mon/README.md

     monitor.start()

 The monitor starts its own polling thread as a daemon (meaning it will stay running as long as the main thread is running).
 It can be stopped by calling `monitor.stop()` and restarted again by `monitor.start()`.

+### Polling?

+Yes polling.
+The initial implementation attempted to use `watchdog` to recieve file update events.
+However, besides the initial creation of the log files, no events are fired in a timely fashion.

 ### Unit tests & comments